Analogous-Structures-Labs/astruct-blog-examples/001-every-project-is-a-package/README.md

 Taking a simplified view of package management, we can break up the responsibilities into 2 buckets, or 2 sides of the same coin:

-1. Dependency management: making it easy to articulate which packages your project depends on and making it easy to install said dependencies.
+1. Reproducible Project building << >> Dependency management: making it easy to articulate which packages your project depends on and making it easy to install said dependencies.
-1. Package distribution: making it easy to articulate details of what your project does and facilitating packaging it, making it ready for distribution either by publishing the package to an index like the ubiquitous [PyPI](https://pypi.org/) or via some other means.
+1. Package << publishing/distribution >>: making it easy to articulate details of what your project does and facilitating packaging it, making it ready for distribution either by publishing the package to an index like the ubiquitous [PyPI](https://pypi.org/) or via some other means.
 This relies on number 1 as pip will need to know your package's dependencies when someone attempts to install it.

 The majority of developers will interact often with dependency management for their project and less often with package distribution unless they're creating or contributing to open source projects. pip handles consumption of distributed packages and dependency specification in package but does not directly handle packaging and distribution responsibilities. `requirements.txt` only really handles the dependency management piece.